postgres-ai/postgres-checkup/README.md

 The final reports are .md files, in Markdown format, to be read by humans.

 The main goal is to detect bottlenecks and prevent performance degradation.
-Also helps to detect alot of issues with postgres instances.
+It also helps to detect alot of issues with postgres instances.

 Example
 ===